quasar098/ctf-writeups/amateursctf-2023/whiteboard/README.md

 it took me a long time to find the solution, but we can figure out the two numbers `a,b` that construct `n=2a-b` easily

-i first used this script here to get various numbers from 8 and 33:
+i first used this script here to get various random numbers `2a-b` assuming the board starts with 8 and 33:
 ```py
 from random import choice
 from json import dumps